 Category: 5001 & Above Undergrad/Grad Level Courses

-Wednesdays, 3:00 – 5:50 PM Capstone research course for history majors that culminates in a significant historical research project.
-Projects can include an essay of at least 20…
+Tuesdays, 4:00 – 6:40 PM Enrollment is by permission only.
+Dr. Robert Haug Capstone research course for history majors that culminates in a significant historical research project.
+Projects…

 This course examines the history and impact of religious belief on American society from the colonial era to the present.
 Organized as an investigation of major figures, developments, …